litestar-org/litestar/docs/usage/contrib/open-telemetry.rst

 .. code-block:: bash
-    :caption: as a Starlite extra
+    :caption: as a Litestar extra

-    pip install starlite[opentelemetry]
+    pip install litestar[opentelemetry]

-Once these requirements are satisfied, you can instrument your Starlite application by creating an instance of :class:`OpenTelemetryConfig <starlite.contrib.opentelemetry.OpenTelemetryConfig>` and passing the middleware it creates to the Starlite constructor:
+Once these requirements are satisfied, you can instrument your Litestar application by creating an instance of :class:`OpenTelemetryConfig <litestar.contrib.opentelemetry.OpenTelemetryConfig>` and passing the middleware it creates to the Litestar constructor:

 .. code-block:: python

-   from starlite import Starlite
+   from litestar import Litestar
-   from starlite.contrib.opentelemetry import OpenTelemetryConfig
+   from litestar.contrib.opentelemetry import OpenTelemetryConfig

    open_telemetry_config = OpenTelemetryConfig()

-   app = Starlite(middleware=[open_telemetry_config.middleware])
+   app = Litestar(middleware=[open_telemetry_config.middleware])

 The above example will work out of the box if you configure a global ``tracer_provider`` and/or ``metric_provider`` and an exporter to use these (see the
 `OpenTelemetry Exporter docs <https://opentelemetry.io/docs/instrumentation/python/exporters/>`_ for further details).

 You can also pass con figuration to the ``OpenTelemetryConfig`` telling it which providers to use.
-Consult :class:`reference docs <starlite.contrib.opentelemetry.OpenTelemetryConfig>` regarding the configuration options you can use.
+Consult :class:`reference docs <litestar.contrib.opentelemetry.OpenTelemetryConfig>` regarding the configuration options you can use.